 American Correctional Association for ACA Standards and Performance-Based Standards for Correctional Industries

 Budgets and Strategic Plans, 1 year and 5 year

 Enterprise Resource Planning (ERP) solutions (Global Shop, Epicor, SAP)

-Generally Acceptable Accounting Practices (GAAP)
+Generally Acceptable Accounting Principles (GAAP)

-NCIA Regional and National Conferences including: vendor contact, training sessions and networking with other Correctional Industries professionals.
+NCIA Regional and National Conferences including vendor contact, training sessions and networking with other Correctional Industries professionals.